vsukhin/phprumpredis/README.md

 # phprumpredis
 Simple PHP application for rumprun image with redis resource.
-It's using redis resource linked to this image named redis and install dependencies using deferpanic.yml configuration file.
+It's using redis resource linked to this image named redis and installs dependencies using deferpanic.yml configuration file.